Brett Young’s New Wife, Taylor, Is Pregnant With Their First Child

 The couple first met more than 10 years ago when Taylor was a student at Arizona State University.
 They finally tied the knot in Palm Springs, California, on Saturday, November 3, 2018, as The Inquisitr previously reported.
 Taylor looked lovely in a custom, long-sleeve white gown from Justin Alexander, and Brett was very handsome in his black tuxedo designed by J. Hilburn.

-The wedding was attended by more than 200 guests, who dined on steak, chicken, and Southern fare during the reception.
-They also got to see special performances from Brett’s famous friends Lee Brice, who sang “I Don’t Dance,” and Gavin DeGraw, who sang “More Than Anyone.”
+The wedding was attended by more than 200 guests, who dined on steak, chicken, and southern fare during the reception.
+They also got to see special performances from Brett’s famous friends, Lee Brice, who sang “I Don’t Dance,” and Gavin DeGraw, who sang “More Than Anyone.”

-Brett, the 2018 winner of the ACM Award for New Male Vocalist of the Year, will perform at the official afterparty for this year’s awards, which take place on Sunday, April 7.
+Brett, the 2018 winner of the ACM Award for New Male Vocalist of the Year, will perform at the official after-party for this year’s awards, which take place on Sunday, April 7.

 He will then head out on tour to support his latest album, 2018’s Ticket to L.A.
 “The Miss Me More Tour,” which also features Kelsea Ballerini and Brandon Ratcliff, kicks off April 11 at the Wicomico Civic Center in Salisbury, Maryland.